Magisk-Modules-Repo/acp/INSTRUCTIONS.md

 2a.
 For apps, place in system/app/APPNAME/APPNAME.apk
 3. Place any files that need conditionals (only installed in some circumstances) in the custom folder (can be placed however you want)
 4. Add your min android version and other variables to common/unity-uservariables.sh (more instructions are in the file)
-5. Add any scripts you want run at boot to common/unity-scripts.sh
+5. Add any scripts you want run at boot (late service start in magisk) to common/unity-scripts.sh
-6. Modify the post-fs-data.sh and service.sh files in common as you would with any other magisk module (you probably won't need to do this - unity-scripts runs as a service script)
-6a.
-If post-fs-data and/or service are going to be used, set their values to true in config.sh (THESE WILL BE INSTALLED AS REGULAR BOOT SCRIPTS IF NOT A MAGISK INSTALL)
+6. Modify the post-fs-data.sh in common as you would with any other magisk module 6a.
+If post-fs-data is going to be used, set their values to true in config.sh (THESE WILL BE INSTALLED AS REGULAR BOOT SCRIPTS IF NOT A MAGISK INSTALL)
 7. Add any build props you want added into the unity-props.prop
 8. Add any build props you want removed into the unity-props-remove.prop
 9. Add any possibly conflicting files you want removed/wiped before install into the unity-file-wipe.sh